Weekend shoots, retreat locations and play date improvs are all part of our creative playground.

 The new neighbors are in for a bit of a surprise in Welcome to the Jungle.
-Directed by Marie Bouquet Hay, our 2015 entry grabbed award nominations for Best Use of Prop and Best Ensemble Acting.
+Our 2015 entry grabbed award nominations for Best Use of Prop and Best Ensemble Acting.

 An unsuspecting tour guide is in for an adventure when he is abducted by a pack of bargain basement thugs in The Grab.
 Directed by Kerry Gudjohnsen, our second road movie grabbed a nomination for Best Use of Line.

 If you’re looking for hope, she’s on her way.
 Directed by Kerry Gudjohnsen, Cycling Hope was shot on location in Sonoma County, California.
 Featuring a score by San Francisco composer Martha Stoddard, our hopeful little film was nominated for Best Use of Music.

 One dead porn producer.
 Two determined detectives.
 Thirty suspects.
 It all adds up to a who-done-it with a twist.
 If the Shoe Fits, directed by Stan Stone, was nominated for Best Ensemble Acting, and Kerry Gudjohnsen earned a Best Actor nomination.
 Our thriller took home the award for Best Use of Line.
 We don’t have a clue why.

 Open explores how music bridges the gap between two people struggling to connect with each other.
 Directed by Mark Rachel, Open earned a Best Direction award, and an Acting nomination was grabbed by Marie Bouquet Hay for her stellar performance.